JohnDoneth/purescript-opentelemetry/purescript-opentelemetry-exporter-collector/README.md

-OpenTelemetry Jaeger Trace Exporter allows the user to send collected traces to Jaeger.
+# PureScript OpenTelemetry Exporter Collector

-Only works in Node.js
+Requires the "@opentelemetry/exporter-collector" package to be installed.